Professional Home Organiser from The Organising Bee

 Out of sight, out of mind.
-Under the kitchen sink and our rubbish bin often fall into this category and may go neglected and under-utilised.
+Bins and under the sink areas often fall into this category and may go neglected and under-utilised.

-When looking at the space under the kitchen sink it is often a poorly designed or forgotten space.
+When looking at the space under the kitchen sink, it is often a poorly designed or forgotten space.
 The location of the plumbing often restricts the style of shelving that can be used, and more often than not during the building phase, shelving not installed at all – leaving a vast and unfunctional area.
-This complexity often creates difficulty in organising under the sink, as well as maintaining it.
+Furthermore, this complexity often creates difficulty in organising under the sink, as well as maintaining it.

 Amy Kennedy, Professional Home Organiser from The Organising Bee shares her top 6 tips to refresh these areas so that they are functional and easy to maintain.

-BE CLEAR ON WHAT YOU STORE UNDER THE KITCHEN SINK
+BE CLEAR ON WHAT YOU STORE UNDER THE SINK

-Rather than using under the sink as a catch-all of all your cleaning supplies, it may be worth storing only items that you use on a daily basis to wash your dishes and clean your kitchen.
-Double-ups and specialized or heavy-duty cleaning products and bleaches can be stored in the laundry or another secure storage cupboard within the home.
+It may be worth only storing items that you use on a daily basis to wash your dishes and clean your kitchen.
+Excess cleaning products and bleaches can be stored in the laundry or another secure storage cupboard within the home.

 REDUCE THE AMOUNT OF CLEANING SUPPLIES YOU KEEP

 When supporting others to organise their kitchens, I often come across many half-used bottles of cleaning supplies due to an attempt by my client to find the ideal cleaning product that works for their needs.
-Rather than discarding the unfinished bottle that doesn’t work in the way they would like, it is stuffed to the back of the cupboard.
-If this sounds familiar, I suggest taking time to safely and appropriately discard all of the products that you are no longer using (even if they are not empty).
+However, rather than discarding the unfinished bottle that doesn’t work in the way they would like, it is stuffed to the back of the cupboard.
+If this sounds familiar, I suggest taking time to safely and appropriately discard all of the products that you are no longer using.
 If you have issue with the waste, ask your friend, neighbour or local community centre if they would use them.
-By only keeping the cleaning products that you are using, it frees up a lot of space and makes it is a lot easier for you to find the items that you actually use.
+By only keeping the cleaning products that you are using, it frees up a lot of valuable space.

 MAXIMISE THE STORAGE SPACE BY INSTALLING SHELVING

-If you don’t already have a shelf in the cupboard under the kitchen sink, I highly recommend that you install one.
+Firstly, f iyou don’t already have a shelf in the cupboard under the kitchen sink, I highly recommend that you install one.
 The method you choose is highly dependent on the dimensions of your space and the location of your plumbing pipes.
 A permanent solution is to fit a melamine shelf which you can purchase for around $20 from the hardware store.
-The hardware store will often cut it to size for you.
-You may also need to do a little handiwork at home to cut the board so it neat fits around your existing plumbing.
-Or if you prefer a drawer style shelf, options like the simplehuman Cabinet Organisers may work for you.
+Additionally, the hardware store will often cut it to size for you.
+You may also need to do a little handiwork at home to cut the board so it fits neatly around your existing plumbing.
+However, if you prefer a drawer style shelf, options like the simplehuman Cabinet Organisers may work for you.
 Tansel Shelving is great under the sink as it comes in narrow widths and can maximise your available space.
 Alternatively you can use a kitchen shelf helper in a dimension that suits your available space.

 MAXIMISE THE STORAGE ON THE INSIDE OF THE CUPBOARD DOORS

 Storing items that you use most regularly (i.e. surface spray and your cleaning cloth) in a utility caddy like the White Magic i-Hook Handy Basket on the side of your cupboard can be highly convenient, as well as a space saver.
 There are permanent and non-permanent options that can be screwed to the door or hooked over the top of the door.
-If you currently store reusable plastic grocery bags under the sink, affixing a bag holder like the iDesign Classica Kitchen Over-The-Cabinet Bag Holder or White Magic Hide Away Bin to the inside door under the sink could be a practical and tidy option for storing the shopping bags or your waste.
+Furthermore, if you currently store reusable plastic grocery bags under the sink, affixing a bag holder like the iDesign Classica Kitchen Over-The-Cabinet Bag Holder or White Magic Hide Away Bin to the inside door under the sink could be a practical and tidy option.

 ORGANISE YOUR SUPPLIES USING BASKETS OR CONTAINERS

 Store like with like together in separate baskets.
-You could have several different baskets – one for all your dishwashing supplies (dish cloth, sponge, scourer, dishwashing liquid and plug), another basket for your surface, fridge and oven cleaning supplies and maybe another for your cleaning cloths.
+You could have several different baskets in your kitchen.
+A basket for your your dishwashing supplies, one for your surface, fridge and oven cleaning supplies.
 Grouping items together within smaller baskets makes it simple for you to find what you want when you need them.

 I encourage my clients to avoid using small plastic drawers under sinks as they are often difficult to use and maintain in a low space where line of sight is often impaired.
 Rather, this form of storage is best used at waist to eye level.
 Baskets and containers stored on an open shelf which you can fully remove from the cupboard when using are a lot more practical for under sink storage and a make it a lot easier for you to maintain in the long term.